sbulav/sbulav.github.io/_posts/2020-09-16-passed-redhat-pe180-exam.md

 ## Preparing for the exam

 Since PE180 is a preliminary exam, preparing for it is pretty simple:
-- Make sure that you know how to use `podman` and all of it's keys and arguments
+- #make sure that you know how to use `podman` and all of it's keys and arguments
-- Make sure that you know how to write `Dockerfiles`, build docker images and tag images.
+- #make sure that you know how to write `Dockerfiles`, build docker images and tag images.

 Good description of PE180 topics can be found here: